Florida lawmaker denounced for response to kill gays remark

 In a separate tweet , Hill said, “No apology is needed or appropriate.”
 He said on a local radio show that coverage of his remarks is “fake news.”

-Hill didn’t immediately return a message left at his office Monday or respond to a Twitter direct message seeking comment.
+Hill didn’t immediately return a message left at his office Monday or respond to a Twitter message seeking comment.